edsonencinas/SnortGuide/README.md

-# How to Install and Configure Snort, an Open-source IPS/IDS
+# How to Set Up Snort IDS/IPS on Ubuntu: Easy Installation Guide

 ### Introduction